Shoot-for-the-Sky/Shoot-for-the-Sky/README.md

-# Shoot for the Sky!
+# Shoot for the Sky

 ## The earth is dying!
 Try to reach the sky to save yourself!